Venus as a Boy: Composition

 "Venus as a Boy" has been described as an ambient and chill-out song.
 Its sound reflected Björk's newly found interest in Bollywood, having befriended people of Indian origin in London, most notably tabla player Talvin Singh, who would later collaborate on the track.
 She described the composition of the song in an interview with David Hemingway:

 "I think I wrote it in my living room in Iceland and sang it into my dictaphone.
 Later, by accident, we were going through sounds and I found this broken bottle sound.
 It wasn't intentional but it sounded great.
 It was one of the last songs recorded for Debut — the album was ready to go.
 Sometimes the more unpredictable side of me does several headstands and flicks-flacks once the album has been delivered and the best song come[s] out."

 Björk played keyboards in the song: "I don't use samplers much.
 I will usually gather soundbanks for each album and will then play them in on keyboards.
 This applies for simpler beats in songs like Venus as a Boy".
 She is also responsible for the bassline, in an interview where she described her collaboration with Timbaland she said: "He was a big fan of 'Venus as a Boy', the Bollywood strings and I remember him coming up to me at a party and saying he loved the bassline in that song and I felt pretty chuffed because I wrote that!"

 Since Björk wanted the album to sound like an Indian soundtrack, many tracks including "One Day", "Come to Me" and the same "Venus as a Boy" features Indian instruments.
 The strings were recorded by a film studio orchestra in Bombay, thanks to Singh.
+The track heavily uses a vibraphone.
+The song also contains a sample from "Music for Shō" by Mayumi Miyata (1986).